-Anyone in the health care business will tell you that yolks are full of fat and cholesterol and eating them could lead to high blood pressure and heart disease.
+Anyone in the health care business will tell you that yolks are full of fat and cholesterol and eating them could lead to high blood pressure.
 However, it is interesting to know cholesterol in your daily diet hasn’t really been proven to raise blood cholesterol (1,2)

-Opinion has changed a little recently – or more so that scientific studies have shown that consuming one egg yolk a day has no effect on cholesterol levels and is not associated with an increased risk of heart disease.
+Opinion has changed a little recently – or more so that scientific studies have shown that consuming one egg yolk a day has no effect on cholesterol levels.

 As a matter of fact, our liver produces significant amounts of cholesterol daily – and a little less when we eat eggs.
 As a result, there is a balance of cholesterol in our blood – no more or less!
 (3,4)